aceslei/public.lab/topic/texteditor-feature/doc01/blogtef_foldonregex.md

 ## FoldOnRegex              --  buffer folding based on regex

 ## Desc
-buffer folding based on regex
+* folding based on arbitrary user-supplied chars or regex

 ## See also
 * __blank__